-Anytime I’m in the mood to bake I grab my handy-dandy Empire Red KitchenAid mixer that my loving husband surprised me with for Christmas one year.
-My husband really knocked it out of the park!!
-Let me tell ya, this mixer is one of the BEST gifts I have ever received.
-I just love it and use it several times a week to make all kinds of yummy dishes.
-You’ll probably see random pictures of it throughout our many blog post.
+Anytime I’m in the mood to bake I grab my handy-dandy Empire Red KitchenAid mixer.
+Let me tell ya, this mixer is one of the BEST kitchen appliances I have ever owned.
+You’ll probably see random pictures of it throughout our many of my blog post.

 Okay, onward ho!

 This recipe for Pumpkin White Chocolate Cookies begins by mixing butter and sugar together until it’s light and fluffy (as seen in the picture above).

 Next, it’s time to add pumpkin and eggs and as a result, the batter turns a pretty orange color.

 After adding all of the remaining ingredients using a 4 cm cookie dough scoop or a teaspoon to drop the batter onto a parchment-lined cookie sheet.
 Either the scoop or a teaspoon will work fine, however, using a cookie dough scoop will provide cookies both uniform in size and shape.

 Bake the cookies in a preheated 375 degrees F oven for approximately 16 minutes.

 While the Pumpkin White Chocolate Cookies are still warm, add cream cheese frosting combined with brown sugar to the top of each cookie.
 Garnish with a sprinkle of cinnamon or a combination of cinnamon and sugar.
 Either way, they are delicious!